mccraigmccraig/freyja/README.md

 [`Freyja.Examples.EffectLoggerResume`](https://github.com/mccraigmccraig/freyja/blob/main/lib/freyja/examples/effect_logger_resume.ex)
 for a copy/pasteable builder demonstrating the pattern in IEx.

-### 2.3 Change Capture: TaggedWriter + Hefty Algebra
+### 2.3 Change Capture with TaggedWriter

-From the IEx runnable [`change_capture.ex`](https://github.com/mccraigmccraig/freyja/blob/main/lib/freyja/examples/change_capture.ex) exmple here is a trimmed down snippet showing how TaggedWriter, State, and Hefty algebras (see below) work together:
+From the IEx runnable [`change_capture.ex`](https://github.com/mccraigmccraig/freyja/blob/main/lib/freyja/examples/change_capture.ex) example here is a trimmed down snippet showing how an application domain `ApplyAllChanges` effect can internally use `TaggedWriter`, and `State` effects to capture changes emitted in nested funcion calls.

 ```elixir
 defmodule Storage do